runtimeverification/k/k-distribution/k-tutorial/1_basic/19_debugging/README.md

 to `kompile`.
 The resulting compiled K definition will be ready to support debugging.

+Note: the 'O' in `-O1` is the letter 'O' not the number 0!

 Once you have a compiled K definition and a program you wish to debug, you can start the debugger by passing the `--debugger` flag to `krun`.
 This will automatically load the program you are executing into GDB and drop you into